How DNS Settings Can Make Your Internet Faster

 If you’re behind a firewall or need to get around some censorship, changing your DNS can also be part of your strategy to get around it.

 Overall, it’s not quite as technically difficult as it sounds, and you have nothing to lose by making a quick switch .

 So how can you know which is the best to use?

 Usually, you have to try each of these options individually, changing your settings manually and pinging test servers to check.

-With jv16 PowerTools NMV you can actually do this with just a few clicks of a button, to test, benchmark and apply (production version only).
+jv16 PowerTools can actually do this with just a few clicks of a button, to test, benchmark and apply.

-Below is a simple step by step guide (Thanks Stefan!)
-On how to benchmark with our NMV BETA and how to then adjust your settings (our easy apply is not quite yet ready).
+Below is a simple step by step guide, on how to benchmark and then adjust your settings.